When Two Months of Burden Becomes Clinical Depression: What a 2026 Study Found

 He told his wife he felt like he'd been underwater for a year and hadn't known it.

 Two months isn't a long time.
-Exactly.
-The line between tired and clinically depressed is closer than most caregivers believe, and the study's data confirms it.
-If you've been carrying this weight without relief for eight weeks or more, the real question isn't whether you're stressed.
-It's whether your body and mind have already begun to change.
-And the honest answer may be yes.
+The line between tired and clinically depressed sits closer than most caregivers believe, and the study's data confirms it.
+After eight weeks or more of strain without relief, the question isn't really about stress.
+It's whether the body and mind have already begun to change.
+The honest answer may be yes.

 Sources